dspeyer/dspeyer.github.io/combat/index.md

 ### Firearms

 Firearms vary enough to get their own table.
 For any firearm, select a barrel length, width and style, an action, and as many special features as you like.
+To a first approximation, length determines range and number of damage dice, size determines kind of dice, action determines rate of fire, and features determine cool extra things a gun can do.

 Firearm weights do not include the weight of ammunition or (for gatling guns) a power source.

 The barrel length must be at least 8 times the barrel width.